Search engine optimization through content marketing used to be simple.

 - when revising an existing website.

-In both scenarios though, our process at Dialed Labs involves using a keyword mapping template, which is a simple spreadsheet.
+In both scenarios, our process involves using a keyword mapping template, which is a simple spreadsheet.

 This spreadsheet template includes the following fields:

 - Page type

 - Blog article

 - Target word count

 - Secondary keywords

 Each individual row in this spreadsheet relates to a single page on your website (regardless of the page type).

 While some keyword mapping tools exist, such as in Website Auditor by SEO Powersuite, we find that they create more confusion than clarity.